gearglow/ReptiliaWithATwist/The List.md

 Hermione's eyes were wide as Elysia gave her the grand tour of the little flat she shared with Robbie.
 She made sure to end the tour in the locus room, because as soon as Hermione set foot inside she was off, examining every little thing and chattering a mile a minute.
 Elysia leaned against the doorjamb, a fond smile on her face as she watched her best friend's excitement.

 Hermione trailed off as she noticed Elysia's expression.
 "What?"
-She asked, with a bashful smile.
+She asked, hiding bashfully behind her hair.

 "You know I literally wrote that rune schema in like four hours, right?"
 Elysia said, grin widening.